 We are here in September, but there are still many colorful patios to be seen.

-We had a wonderful day in Cordoba, who knew a great Moorish City and home to the Mesquita would be so interesting, spectacular and amazing.
+We had a wonderful day in Cordoba; who knew a great Moorish City and home to the Mesquita would be so enjoyable, spectacular, and unforgettable.